 A car owner can revisit dealers and garages to request information is reprinted.
 But as a buyer, or if you don’t fancy driving around every place your car has been serviced for the last 10 years, the introduction of online service histories and records makes life a lot easier.

-All you should need is need is the car’s registration number, however, some checks will require the Vehicle Identification Number (VIN) which is a 17 character code usually found on the driver’s side of the dashboard or the door post.
+All you should need is the car’s registration number, however, some checks will require the Vehicle Identification Number (VIN) which is a 17 character code usually found on the driver’s side of the dashboard or the door post.
 It’s also often recorded in the engine bay.

-Most of the online car check services, such as AutoTrader, HPI, the RAC or the AA will focus on identifying ownership, outstanding finance or if your car has been reported as stolen or an insurance write-off.
+Most of the online car check services, such as AutoTrader, HPI, the RAC, or the AA will focus on identifying ownership, outstanding finance or if your car has been reported as stolen or an insurance write-off.

 Fortunately, you can contact manufacturers directly online, along with the main franchised dealers, and use their records to check the service history if you’re the car owner.